How to Price a Construction Bid Skip to main content

 Common Pricing Mistakes That Kill Profit

 1. Using last year's labor rates.
-If your workers got a 3% raise in January and you are still bidding with December rates, every labor hour is underpriced.
+If your workers got a 3% raise in January and you are still bidding with December rates, every labor hour may be underpriced.
 Update your burdened rates at least annually, more often if benefit costs change mid-year.

 2. Ignoring mobilization and demobilization.
 Getting your crew, tools, and equipment to and from the site costs real money.
-On small jobs, mob/demob can be 5-10% of the total project cost.
+On small jobs, mob/demob can be a material share of the total project cost.
 On remote sites, it can be higher.
-Include it as a line item.
+Include it as a line item when it applies.

 4. Not reading the specifications.
 The drawings show what to build.
 The specs tell you how to build it and what standard to meet.
-A spec that requires factory-certified installers, third-party inspection, or commissioning adds cost that is not visible on the drawings.
+A spec that requires factory-certified installers, third-party inspection, or commissioning adds cost that may not be visible on the drawings.

 5. Bidding busy.
 When you have more work than you can handle, it is tempting to throw a number at a bid request without doing a proper takeoff.
-Sometimes you win those bids, and then you have an underpriced project on top of an already stretched workforce.
+If that number wins, the project may be underreviewed on top of an already stretched workforce.

 6. Competitive panic.
-Hearing that your competitor bid 10% less and reflexively cutting your price on the next job.
-You do not know their overhead structure, their labor costs, or whether they will still be in business next year.
-Bid your costs, add your markup, and let the market decide.
+Hearing that your competitor bid 10% less and reflexively cutting your price on the next job can hide scope, labor, or risk differences.
+You do not know their overhead structure, their labor costs, or whether they made a mistake.
+Screen your costs, document assumptions, and let the market decision follow review.

 Frequently Asked Questions